Bernard Grun

-Bernard Grun (Bernhard Grün; 11 February 1901 – 28 December 1972) was a German composer, conductor, and author.
+Bernard Grun (Bernhard Grün; 11 February 1901 – 28 December 1972) was a Central European composer, conductor, and author.
 He is primarily remembered as the compiler of The Timetables of History.

 Early life

 Grün was born on 11 February 1901 in Startsch, Moravia, Austria-Hungary (now Stařeč, Czech Republic).
 He completed a degree in philosophy and a doctorate in law at Vienna and Prague, going on to study music theory at Vienna's national music academy under Alban Berg, Hans Gál, Felix von Weingartner, and Egon Wellesz.

 Career

 Grün composed chamber music and songs and took work as a conductor in Karlsruhe and Mannheim before joining the Comedy House (Komödienhaus) in Vienna.
 The 1920 film Die Erlebnisse der berühmten Tänzerin Fanny Elssler featured a screenplay by Grün.
+From 1924 to 1929 he worked as a conductor in Prague at the Neues deutsches Theater (New German Theatre).

 His first major work was the 1929 Bohemian Musicians, performed in Vienna in 1930, and he composed music for the soundtrack of the 1932 film Ein Auto und kein Geld.
 Grün completed Marlene's Wedding and Gaby before being forced to leave Austria ahead of its unification with Nazi Germany.
-He moved to the United Kingdom in 1935, anglicising his name to "Bernard Grun".
+Balalaika was released in 1936, with a Nelson Eddy song that became an international hit.
+Grun moved to the United Kingdom in 1939, anglicising his name to "Bernard Grun".
 Following this, he co-composed music for the 1938 musical Magyar Melody.
 On 27 March 1939, it became the first musical to be broadcast directly from a theatre and shown on television (BBC TV).

 In 1946, he published his compilation The Timetables of History, adapted from Werner Stein's Kulturfahrplan, presenting human history since 5000 BC in tabular form.
 Each century, then decade, then year, is presented with its major events (if known) divided under the seven headings: